gateway-fm/public-docs/docs/cdk-erigon/deploy-testnet.md

 ## What is Kurtosis-CDK?

-Kurtosis-CDK is an open-source tool that leverages Kurtosis to deploy a cdk-erigon based stack.
+Kurtosis-CDK is an open-source tool that leverages Kurtosis to deploy a CDK-Erigon based stack.
 This setup allows you to deploy and interact with a local CDK network, specifically configured for a validium setup.

 ## What is a Validium Setup?